In this guide we will talk about cybersecurity for small-network operators.

 Reduce risk of man in the middle attacks by following our general guidelines, especially the recommendation of acquiring a good VPN.

-Often, when you allow software to change your OS, a rootkit installs itself in your computer and waits for a malicious actor to activate it.
+Often, when you allow the software to change your OS, a rootkit installs itself on your computer and waits for a malicious actor to activate it.
 Then cyberattackers can log keystrokes, steal passwords, and disable antivirus software, usually with users unaware that malware is present.

 Reduce rootkit risk by avoiding their underlying causes—phishing emails, malicious links, suspicious files, and downloading software from suspicious websites.